 Multi-Person Event

-A Multi-Person Event in Salesforce is a calendar Event that includes multiple invitees beyond the event organizer.
+A Multi-Person Event in Salesforce is a calendar Event that has more than one person attached to it, beyond just the organizer who owns it.

 Definition